tonethar/IGME-430-Spring-2021/hw-notes/HW-create-react-app-plus-express.md

 ## IX.
 NB

 - This walkthrough is based on code found here - `https://rapidapi.com/blog/create-react-app-express/` - the front-end React UI code is essentially identical - but there are many changes elsewhere:
-  - we are calling the API directly, and NOT utilizing the RapidAPI "wrapper" functionality
-  - the **server.js** proxy-server code is simplified because we don't need to send authentication headers to RapidAPI
+  - we are calling the API directly, and NOT utilizing the RapidAPI "wrapper" functionality, thus the **server.js** proxy-server code is simplified because we don't need to send authentication request headers to RapidAPI
   - the original app as written won't run on Heroku as single project, thus we added the static file serving code in **server.js**, the `"heroku-postbuild"` key in the **package.json**, and the `npm run build` step